sematext/sematext-agent-java/README.md

     --jmx-params '-Dspm.remote.jmx.url=localhost:3000'
 ```

 `<app-token>` - App Token should point to Sematext App Token if you are sending metrics to Sematext.
+App is an entity to
+group similar/related metrics. e.g. All Elasticsearch metrics can be grouped under Elasticsearch App.
+Each App has a unique token.
-For other Influx endpoints
-you can specify a hexa-decimal value with format `xxxxxxxx--xxxx-xxxx-xxxx-xxxxxxxxxxxx`. e.g. `d0add28a-0a0f-46b2-9e1e-4928db5200e7`
+For other Influx endpoints you can specify a hexa-decimal value with format `xxxxxxxx--xxxx-xxxx-xxxx-xxxxxxxxxxxx`
+e.g. `d0add28a-0a0f-46b2-9e1e-4928db5200e7`.

 Visit [Sematext Documentation](https://sematext.com/docs/monitoring/spm-client/) for more info on how to setup and
 configure agent to ship metrics.